-Master’s Program in Carbon Management (new, in development)
+M.S. in Carbon Management

-With the generous support of Karl G. Homburg, the CCC is developing a new Master’s program, which aims to train the new workforce needed to meet the challenge of reducing carbon dioxide emissions.
-The new workforce will need to understand the science and technology underlying energy systems; to be versed in the role of terrestrial ecosystems in sequestering carbon and in methods to monitor and verify biological capture; to be able to shape a regulatory framework to enable revolutionary change while incorporating the latest scientific and engineering information; to know how to mobilize and manage private and public capital and to develop the growing carbon markets; and to know how to use the knowledge gleaned from psychological and economic research on the behavioral barriers to change.
-This workforce must be interdisciplinary with training in physical and social sciences, engineering, business, law and policy.
+The M.S.
+Program in Carbon Management aims to train this new workforce to meet the challenge of reducing carbon dioxide emissions in the 21st Century while enabling economic growth.
+This new workforce will need to understand the science and technology underlying energy systems; be versed in the role of terrestrial ecosystems in sequestering carbon and in methods to monitor and verify biological capture; be able to shape a regulatory framework to enable changes that incorporate the latest scientific and engineering information; know how to mobilize and manage private and public capital and develop growing carbon markets; and employ the latest psychological and economic research on the behavioral barriers to change.
+The M.S.
+Program in Carbon Management will provide students with an interdisciplinary program of study to meet these needs with curriculum in physical and social sciences, engineering, business, and law and policy.

 The M.S.Program in Carbon Management is a joint initiative of the Earth Institute and the Fu Foundation School of Engineering and Applied Sciences (SEAS) offered through the Department of Earth and Environmental Engineering.
 The Carbon Management program was developed by an interdisciplinary team drawn from throughout the Columbia University community with expertise in a range of fields including the areas of engineering, ecology, business, economics, law, psychology, and decision science.

 Please see the Admissions, Curriculum, and Faculty pages for more information.